 On Sept.
 13, a notice from the Beijing State-owned Assets Supervision and Administration Commission of the State Council urged all enterprises under its jurisdiction to sort out their ties with Fosun and evaluate the risks.
 After the notice was circulated on the internet, Fosun’s shares dropped.

-This forces Fosun to sell its holdings in many companies including Tsingtao Brewery, Zhongshan Public, Hainan Mining, Jinhui Liquor, Fosun Pharma, and Fosun Tourism, eventually managing to raise approximately 10 billion yuan (approximately US$1.5 billion).
+That forced Fosun to sell its holdings in many companies including Tsingtao Brewery, Zhongshan Public, Hainan Mining, Jinhui Liquor, Fosun Pharma, and Fosun Tourism, eventually managing to raise roughly 10 billion yuan (about US$1.5 billion).